 Parents and community members who volunteer to work with our staff or students, must have a Background Check that is on file with the school office.
-Details regarding the Background Check will be provided by each school.
-Volunteers must also sign in at the office and wear a badge while in the building.
+Details regarding the BIB approval process (Background Check) can be found here on the district website..
+Volunteers must also sign in at the office, with photo identification, and wear a badge while in the building.